TheMagicianDev/babel-plugin-module-resolver-tsconfig/README.md

 It always means something for any author.
 Plus it does support the package.
 The first thing people check before they start using a package is the number of stars.

 Star only if you see it's worth staring.
 I personally always love being reminded.
 I may easily forget or have that out of my mind.
-Hence this call to action message (there it's an experiment as well.
+Hence this call to action message (there is an experiment as well.
 Life is fascinating.).

 Feel free.
 (Repo => [calling](https://github.com/TheMagicianDev/babel-plugin-module-resolver-tsconfig))